decentraland/adr/docs/ADR-42-third-party-assets-integration.md

 - @GET /registry/:registry-id/address/:address/assets - get a list of assets asociated with a given address
 - @GET /registry/:registry-id/address/:address/assets/:id - get if a dcl item is owned by a given address

+> It is recommended to accept any format for the `:address` parameter: checksummed, lowercased, uppercased, mixed, etc. You can always checksum and validate if it is a valid Ethereum address later.

 ### @GET /registry/:registry-id/address/:address/assets

 #### Request